node-red/node-red.github.io/docs/configuration.md

   structure.

 uiHost
 : the interface to listen for connections on.
-Default: 0.0.0.0 - *all IPv4 interfaces*.
+Default: `0.0.0.0` - *all IPv4 interfaces*.

   *Standalone only*.

 uiPort
 : the port used to serve the editor UI.
-Default: 1880.
+Default: `1880`.

   *Standalone only*.

 httpAdminRoot
 : the root url for the editor UI.
-Default: '/'
+If set to `false`, all admin endpoints are disabled.
+This includes both API endpoints and the editor UI.
+To disable just the editor UI, see the `disableEditor` property below.
+Default: `/`

 httpAdminAuth
 : enables HTTP Basic Authentication on the editor UI: